OCLC-Developer-Network/devconnect-online-oclc-apis-101/tutorial/tutorial-05.md

 ```

 #### Write the first test for the BibError Class
-1. In tests directory create a file named error.test.php to test your BibError Class
+1. In tests directory create a file named error.test.js to test your BibError Class
-2. Open error.test.php and add constants for classes you want to use (WSKey and Access Token)
+2. Open error.test.js and add constants for classes you want to use (WSKey and Access Token)

 ```
 const expect = require('chai').expect;